 A TEACH Grant recipient must teach for at least four academic years (within eight calendar years).
 If a student fails to complete his or her service obligation, all amounts of TEACH Grants that were received will be converted to a Federal Direct Unsubsidized Loan.
 Students must then repay this loan to the U.S. Department of Education.
 Interest will be assessed from the date the grant(s) was disbursed.
 Note: TEACH Grant recipients will be given a six-month grace period before entering repayment if a TEACH Grant is converted to a Federal Direct Unsubsidized Loan.
 All federal loans require students to be enrolled in at least six (6) credit hours of required coursework each semester to qualify for an in-school deferment.

 Eligibility for Federal Direct Loans

 Federal Direct Loans are low-interest loans for eligible students to help cover the cost of higher education.
 Federal Direct Subsidized Loans are for students with financial need.
 Students are not charged interest while in school at least half time and during grace periods and deferment periods.
-A first-time borrower becomes ineligible for a Federal Direct Subsidized Loan once the borrower has received Federal Direct Subsidized Loans for a period that is 150% of the published length of the borrower's current educational program.

 Students are not required to demonstrate financial need to receive a Federal Direct Unsubsidized Loan.
 Students can pay the interest while in school and during grace periods and deferment or forbearance periods, or students can allow it to accrue and be capitalized (that is, added to the principal amount of the loan).
 Students who choose not to pay the interest as it accrues will have an increased total amount to repay because interest will be charged on a higher principal amount.